Special Report: Why Do New Comedians CHOOSE To Struggle Needlessly?

 Why do they struggle to get laughs on stage as a comedian?

-The Main Path Is The Wrong Path
+The Most Common Approach Is The WRONG Path

 Everything that a person knows or thinks that they know about how a stand-up comedy routine is created, developed and delivered is shaped by: